Why Do We Make It So Hard To Get What We Want?

-Oh, how hard headed I can be at times.
+Oh, how hard-headed I can be at times.
 Wanting to do it all myself, trying to figure it out rather than asking for help.
-Waiting, delaying or holding back simply hoping another answer will show up so I don’t have to ask for the help I need.
-Maybe even at times hoping that someone will “guess” that I’m struggling and swoop in and rescue me.
+Waiting, delaying, or holding back simply hoping another answer will show up, so I don’t have to ask for the help I need.
+Maybe even, at times, hoping someone will “guess” that I’m struggling, swoop in and rescue me.
 Yes, I’ve watched a lot of Disney movies in my life.

-And here’s the deal, it’s not that I’m trying to be difficult or even thinking I’m better than anyone therefore don’t need their help, it’s actually that I don’t want to bother people.
-Or more specifically I don’t want to be a bother to people.
-In my years of coaching I can tell you I’m not alone with this.
+And here’s the deal, it’s not that I’m trying to be difficult or even thinking I’m better than anyone and therefore don’t need their help; it’s actually that I don’t want to bother people.
+Or, more specifically, I don’t want to be a bother to people.
+In my years of coaching, I can tell you I’m not alone in this.
 Many of my clients and the teams I’ve worked with all do the same thing.
 No matter how much I’ve encouraged them to ask when they need it, most simply would rather struggle to find the solution, go down the rabbit hole of Google in search of it, or delay getting what they want or need rather than feel like they are bothering someone.

-So rather than ask my sweetie to take her, I said “I’ve got it, I said I would and I will” while we were all chatting about the day planned at breakfast.
-I think I also said it with a bit of stress as well which she picked up on.
+So rather than ask my sweetie to take her, I said, “I’ve got it, I said I would, and I will,” while we were all chatting about the day planned at breakfast.
+I think I also said it with a bit of stress, which she picked up on.

 Why did it take me so long?
 Why didn’t I do that hours before?
-Why did I think I had to or could actually do it all and not loose my Sh*t somewhere along the way?
-Why, why, why am I so hell bent on doing it all?
+Why did I think I had to or could actually do it all and not lose my Sh*t somewhere along the way?
+Why, why, why am I so hell-bent on doing it all?

-While I don’t know the answer to that exactly I can say that being a female business owner for the last 11 years has sometimes made me feel like I have to prove myself.
-Even before then without a degree I worked in a profession where most of my colleagues had completed college, I felt I had to work extra hard to prove I was just as capable as me.
-Funny thing is that I think most of them picked up on it and happily let me do just that, work harder.
+While I don’t know the answer to that exactly, I can say that being a female business owner for the last 11 years has sometimes made me feel like I have to prove myself.
+Even before then, without a degree, I worked in a profession where most of my colleagues had completed college; I felt I had to work extra hard to prove I was just as capable as myself.
+The funny thing is that I think most of them picked up on it and happily let me do just that, work harder.